nlp-tlp/redcoat/README.md

     in O
     2006 B-TIM

-Please let me know if there are any issues!

 ## Possible FAQs

 - **How is this quicker than BRAT, for example?** There's no need to use the mouse here.
 You don't need to ensure you begin dragging your mouse at the exact right spot, and there are no menus to navigate.
 There are also no AJAX requests - everything is done client-side, so the transition between records is faster.
 It's also much quicker to set up.